Gerda Nicolson: Career

+Television roles
-She was in The Proposal and the Bear for ABC TV.

-Nicolson first reached wider audiences through her long-running role in Australian Broadcasting Corporation daily soap opera Bellbird.
-After leaving that series she had a regular role in the police drama Bluey (1976) and also The Sullivans (1976) and a small guest role in Cop Shop.
+Nicolson featured in a TV production titled The Proposal and the Bear for ABC TV, although she first reached wider audiences through her regular roles on television serials firstly with Crawford Productions long-running rural series Bellbird as Fiona Davies.
+After leaving that series she had a regular role as Sgt Monica Rourke in the police detective drama Bluey (1976) opposite Lucky Grills and also featured briefly in The Sullivans (1976) and had a small guest role in Cop Shop, she later in 1989 appeared in a small role in Neighbours as Robyn Taylor, who almost has an affair with Harold Bishop.

+Prisoner

-Her most widely recognised role was as Governor Ann Reynolds in the popular Australian television soap opera Prisoner.
-This was her second role in the show — she had already played a minor role as a corrupt officer at another prison in earlier episodes.
-Nicolson played the role of Ann Reynolds from 1983 until the series ended in 1986.
-The series found huge international cult success in the 1990s and 2000s.
-Nicolson also appeared in Neighbours in 1989 as Robyn Taylor, who almost had an affair with Harold Bishop.
+She became most widely recognised locally and internationally for her role in the cult soap opera drama series Prisoner (internationally also known as Prisoner: Cell Block H) as Prison Governor Ann Reynolds, joining the cast in 1983 after Patsy King left the series and she assumed the role of the new governor.
+This was her second role in the show — she had already played a minor guest part as a corrupt officer at another prison in earlier episodes.
+Nicolson played the role until the series ended in 1986.
+Prisoner found huge international cult success in the 1990s and 2000s.
+In 2019, it was announced that Jane Hall would take on the role of Ann Reynolds in the Prisoner reimagining series Wentworth.

+Death and legacy

-She collapsed in her dressing room prior to going to stage for theatre performance Mary Lives! in 1992.
-Although she was rushed to hospital, she never regained consciousness and died on 12 June.
+Nicolson collapsed in her dressing room prior to going to stage for theatre performance in Mary Lives! in 1992.
+Although she was rushed to hospital, she never regained consciousness and died on 12 June, aged 55.
 The cause of death was a brain-related haemorrhage.

-Legacy
+Pat Bishop assumed the role.

 Green Room Award: The Gerda Nicolson Award (for an Emerging Actress) was instituted in her name to commemorate her work in Australian theatre, as she is recognised as one of Victoria's finest female actors.
 This award, protected by The Green Room Awards Association, was presented to the recipient by her widower until his death in 2006.
 Recipients included; Alison Whyte, Peta Brady and Kat Stewart.

 Gerda Nicolson Award for Indigenous female students studying at the Victorian College of the Arts in the areas of performing arts.
 This award was hosted through the Willan Centre for an undergraduate student.